Skip to main content

 The clinician’s duties crystallize around the details of the prescribed therapy.
 Each protocol carries its own set of considerations rooted in the patient’s biology and the legal status of the agents used.

-• Male TRT: The protocol often includes Testosterone Cypionate, Gonadorelin to support the hypothalamic-pituitary-gonadal (HPG) axis, and Anastrozole.
+• Male TRT ∞ The protocol often includes Testosterone Cypionate, Gonadorelin to support the hypothalamic-pituitary-gonadal (HPG) axis, and Anastrozole.
 The legal responsibility here involves prescribing a controlled substance correctly, while the ethical duty is to provide a comprehensive protocol that maintains as much of the natural endocrine function as possible.

-• Female Hormone Therapy: Protocols for women in perimenopause or post-menopause may involve low-dose Testosterone Cypionate and Progesterone.
+• Female Hormone Therapy ∞ Protocols for women in perimenopause or post-menopause may involve low-dose Testosterone Cypionate and Progesterone.
 The ethical responsibility is to tailor the therapy to the woman’s specific point in her menopausal transition, addressing symptoms while carefully considering her individual health profile and risk factors.

-• Growth Hormone Peptide Therapy: Peptides like Sermorelin or Ipamorelin/CJC-1295 are not controlled substances, which simplifies the legal prescription process.
+• Growth Hormone Peptide Therapy ∞ Peptides like Sermorelin or Ipamorelin/CJC-1295 are not controlled substances, which simplifies the legal prescription process.
 The primary ethical responsibility lies in managing patient expectations, providing clear education that these are secretagogues that stimulate the body’s own growth hormone production, and ensuring they are prescribed for appropriate clinical indications rather than purely cosmetic purposes.

 Academic

-What Are The Regulatory Distinctions For Compounded Hormones?
+What Are the Regulatory Distinctions for Compounded Hormones?

-The U.S. Food and Drug Administration (FDA) does not approve compounded drugs.
-While it regulates the pharmacies that create them, the final products themselves do not carry an FDA endorsement of safety or effectiveness.
-This is a critical distinction.
 For example, estrogen pellets, a form of cBHRT, have never received FDA approval, meaning they can only be legally obtained from a compounding pharmacy.
-The clinician’s decision to prescribe a compounded formulation is therefore a deliberate move away from the established, evidence-backed represented by FDA-approved products.
-This decision must be supported by a clear clinical rationale and an exceptionally thorough informed consent process that explicitly details the regulatory status of the prescribed therapy and the scientific limitations of the available evidence.
+The clinician’s decision to prescribe a compounded formulation is therefore a deliberate move away from the established, evidence-backed standard of care represented by FDA-approved products.

 The use of compounded hormones introduces a higher degree of clinical responsibility, demanding a transparent discussion of the trade-off between personalization and evidentiary validation.